DevOpsPlayground/Introduction-to-GraphQL-with-GO/README.md

 Run the command `go run ./server.go`

-If your using the provisioned infrastructure go to `http://your-animal.devopsplayground.org:8080`
+If you're using the provisioned infrastructure go to `http://your-animal.devopsplayground.org:8080`

 If running locally then, in a web browser navigate to `http://localhost:8080`